top of page

 Then it's back to the bath -- or to the cold show, or for a dunk in Parks Creek, if you like, and the whole thing can then begin again.

 Ms. Frank said no one goes naked outside the baths, and those who use the resort are modest.
 "It's definitely not a nudist colony," she said.
 [Ed.
-Place's revived clothing-optional policy only started in 2000]
+The place's clothing-optional policy in the 1970s, under the Goodpasture stewardship, was only revived in the year 2000]

 Massages can be arranged, and every Saturday night Jack Thom, a Karuk medicine man, heats lava rocks for three hours and then leads a sweat in an authentic Indian sweat lodge.
 The sweat is open to the public, and entry is by donation.